 Space weather can produce electromagnetic fields that induce extreme currents in wires, disrupting power lines, and even causing wide-spread blackouts.
 Severe space weather also produces solar energetic particles, which can damage satellites used for commercial communications, global positioning, intelligence gathering, and weather forecasting.

-Generally, power outages due to space weather are very rare events, but evidence suggests that significant effects could occur.
+Generally, power outages due to space weather have occurred, but are very rare events.
 These power outages may have cascading effects, causing:

 - Loss of water and wastewater distribution systems